Packing dishes made easy: A step-by-step guide

 Line up the bottom of the box with towels or newspapers before loading it with dishes.
 But don’t lay them flat, as this would make them prone to breaking.
 Instead, place them vertically or on their sides as if you’re putting them on a dish rack.
 After the dishes are set in the box, cover them with a towel for protection.

 Close the box and tape it securely.
 There shouldn’t be space in the box for the dishes to shake.
-Add a “Fragile” and “This side up” label to ensure anyone who handles the box will do so with extra care.
-You can also write “plates” or “bowls” on the box to help organise and sort it out.
+Add a “Fragile” and “This side up” label to ensure apartment movers handle the box with extra care.
+You can also write “plates” or “bowls” on the box to help organize and sort it out.

 FAQs on packing dishes for moving

 You can use towels, sheets, pillowcases, T-shirts, and linens to pack your dishes if you want to go paper-free.

 Kitchenware is essential for your daily living at home.
 If you have many items, you can start packing them as early as one week before you move.
 But be sure to leave some everyday items, such as plates, mugs, and utensils, available on your last days at your old home.

 The steps discussed above will help you pack dishes for moving in the best way possible.
 But using bubble wrap and foam materials is an excellent choice for wrapping dishes for moving because of their padding.